nasa/COTS-Star-Tracker/docs/3-camera_configuration.md

 can vary significantly, so it's only recommended for users familiar with the method that otherwise are unable to use the above methods.

 To use the checkerboard_cam_cal.py script:
-1. Download and print a suitable checkerboard pattern
+1. Download and print a suitable checkerboard pattern.
     * the OpenCV one works well: https://docs.opencv.org/master/pattern.png
     * be sure your target is flat (without wrinkles or warps)-- a piece of paper by itself is likely insufficient, but it may suffice if taped to a rigid surface like a desk or clip board.
 2. Capture a series of images (at least 10) where the entire target is visible in each picture.
 Move the target in between each capture so the set contains a variety of orientations and distances from the camera.
 Also ensure that there are no areas in the field of view that don't contain a part of the target in at least one image.